EGI-Federation/documentation/content/en/users/cloud-compute/ec3/portal/_index.md

 take some time.
 Please wait for its completion before starting to use the cluster! {{% /alert %}}

-When the front-end node of the cluster has been successfully deployed, the user will be notified with the credentials to access via SSH.
+When the frontend node of the cluster has been successfully deployed, the user will be notified with the credentials to access via SSH.

 The cluster details are available by clicking on the **"Manage your deployed